|My Favourite Planet > English > People > |

 Ephesus archaeological site, Turkey.

-Two matching marble pedestals (bases for statues or pillars, or altars?) stand on either side of the upper Kuretes Street in Ephesus, next to the northwesten corner of the Upper "State" Agora.
+Two matching marble pedestals (bases for statues or pillars, or altars?) stand on either side of the bottom of the "Clivus Sacer" (Sacred Way) in Ephesus, below to the northwesten corner of the Upper "State" Agora.
 The west sides of the pedestals, facing downhill to the lower city, are each decorated with a similar relief of Hermes leading an animal.

 With his right hand he holds onto the head of the reluctant-looking ram walking behind him.
 He steps forwards on the toes of his right foot, while his lower left leg is raised behind him, revealing the ram's rather obvious testicles.
 To his left is an altar, hung with a wreath and with a phiale (libation bowl) on top, indicating that the image is concerned with a sacrifice, perhaps to Apollo.

 Only the bottom half of the relief on the north side (photo right) has survived.
 Hermes walks to the right and holds the head of a male goat with his left hand.
 It is almost a mirror image of the other relief, so that the depictions of Hermes face each other and the roadway.

 Such Roman period images of Hermes leading an animal to be sacrificed (see also the statue from Troezen and the relief from Odessos, Bulgaria below), bring into question interpretations of the earlier Kriophoros images of the god as the "good shepherd", saving or caring for his flock, a notion developed by Christian tradition.
 It seems that the god was merely bringing the ram to the slaughter.